Adopt Or Volunteer With Freedom Frenchie Rescue!

 Boba 2 year old and weights 27-pound French Bulldog with a heart as big as his journey.
 Found as a stray in Southern California, he came into rescue with a prolapsed rectum that required multiple surgeries.
 After two unsuccessful purse string procedures, he underwent a more invasive surgery to secure his rectum to his stomach wall.
 Despite everything he’s been through, Boba remains an incredibly sweet, affectionate, and resilient little guy.

 Personality Perks: This handsome boy has a playful, gentle nature and enjoys romping around with his foster sibling.
 When Boba gets excited, he hops like a bunny off his back legs, it is to cute!
-He generally gets along well with females and most males, but if challenged, he will stand his ground.
-Disagreements are rare and typically revolve around food, so structured mealtimes and supervision will help set him up for success.
+He generally gets along well with females and some males, but if challenged, he will stand his ground and it is not pretty.
+Disagreements are rare and typically revolve around food, attention, or toys, so structured mealtimes and supervision will help set him up for success.
 With time, patience, and guidance, Boba continues to show excellent progress in his interactions.
 His ultimate perk is chasing lizards, he will watch the wall and scan every section thinking he will get a lizard!
 Boba is full time entertainment

 Training Quirks: Boba is also quite the well-mannered pup!
 He knows basic commands, including “sit” and “wait” for treats, and he’s very patient in his crate.
 His house training is improving, but due to his medical history, controlling his bowels has been a challenge.
 Thankfully, with a carefully managed diet, he’s making great strides and having fewer accidents.
 Consistence in his nutrition will be key to his long-term success.